 Speedlight is actually the brand name that Nikon uses for their camera flash units which are usually mounted to the camera body through the hotshoe.
 Similarly, Speedlite is the brand name used by Canon for their camera flash units.

 But colloquially speaking, “speedlight” is synonymous with “portable camera-mounted flash unit” and is distinct from built-in flash units.
 Speedlights can be used externally, but for the most part speedlight photography refers to shots taken with a speedlight attached the actual camera body.
+And they’re an essential part of a budding photographers kit.

 What’s this “hotshoe” that I mentioned earlier?
 If you look on top of your camera, you’ll see a metal socket that can be used to connect external accessories to the body.
 In addition to flash units, other accessory examples include microphones and electronic viewfinders.